- through this website,

 viii.
 We may contact you from time to time on behalf of one of our affiliated companies or an external business partner with information that may be of interest to you.
 We may also share your information with our subsidiaries and affiliates in order to allow them to notify you of promotions, products, services, content and events in which we think you may be interested.
 You may also opt-out of any future email communication from us or from any of our subsidiaries or affiliates.
 Please see the Opt-Out, Corrections and Contact Information section for additional information.

-g.
-Other Uses.
+- Other Uses.

-i.
-We retain information for as long as is required, allowed or we believe it useful, but we are not otherwise obligated to retain information for any period of time.
+- We retain information for as long as is required, allowed or we believe it useful, but we are not otherwise obligated to retain information for any period of time.
 Subject to applicable law, we may dispose of your information in our discretion without notice.

 - The Sites may offer you the possibility to connect your accounts from third party social media sites, such as Facebook and Twitter, through an application programming interface (API) or other software.
 By allowing the Sites to connect with your accounts on such third party sites, you consent to our accessing the information in those accounts, which information may include personal information.
 You likewise consent to our publishing on the Sites any such information or actions you take on such third party sites.
 Additionally, you understand that by accessing the Sites via your social media account, activity you engage in through the Site may be published on the third party site.
 It is your choice whether to use any such third party sites, and you understand that in some instances such third party sites may request to access and publish information about you or your friends from us.

 iii.If you contact us by mail, voice, email or any other form for transmission, we may keep a record of your correspondence, including any information contained therein.

 Data Security Our Sites incorporate physical, electronic, and administrative procedures to safeguard the confidentiality of your personal information, including Secure Sockets Layer (“SSL”) for all financial transactions through our Sites.
 We use SSL encryption to protect your personal information online, and we also take several steps to protect your personal information in our facilities.
 Finally, we rely on third-party service providers for the physical security of some of our computer hardware.
 We take reasonable precautions to protect your information from loss, misuse or alteration.
 We maintain reasonable physical, electronic and procedural safeguards for your information.
 Unfortunately, no data transmission over the Internet or any wireless network can be guaranteed to be 100% secure.
 As a result, while we strive to protect your information, Administrator cannot ensure or warrant the security of any information you transmit to us or from our online products or services, You use the Sites at your own risk.
 Once we receive your transmission, we will use commercially reasonable efforts to ensure its security on our systems.
 Please do not divulge your password to anyone.
 Administrator will never ask you for your password by unsolicited phone call or unsolicited email.
 Also remember to sign out of your Administrator account and close your browser window when you have finished your work to ensure that others cannot access your personal information and correspondence if you share a computer with someone else or are using a computer in a public place, such as a library or Internet cafe.
 We are not liable for any breach of our systems or interception of our transmission, and we hereby disclaim, to the fullest extent provided under law, any liability associated with any claim relating to a breach of security, data or information.

 Opt-Out, Corrections and Contact Information Upon your request, we will:

 - stop sending emails to your email address; and/or (c) disable your account to prevent any future purchases through that account.
 You can make these requests by emailing firstname.lastname@example.org.
 Please include your name, street address, email address or phone number to contact you regarding the request, a clear and precise description of the data which you would like to review, modify, or opt-out of, and anything else that will make it easier for us to locate your personal data.